nucl3on/simhash-detect/README.md

 Detecting similar text files by calculating distance using simhash algorithm.

 Current Limitations:
-- Only text data can be processed (UTF-8) (.txt)
+- (UTF-8) text can only be processed
+- Only .txt files can be used with the script
 - Input File Size < 20 MB

 # Usage:
+If the files are in the same dir:
+- python3 simhash-detect.py file1 file2

+Else, specify file path
-- python3 simhash-detect.py	location/filename1.txt	location/filename2.txt
+- python3 simhash-detect.py path/file1 path/file2

 For Usage Help Run,
 - python3 simhash-detect.py  --help